snowdrop/control-gavs-starter/README.md

 The goal of this project is to resolve the transitive dependencies of a Maven coordinate (gav) using as input, a file containing a list of Maven coordinates to check `G:A:V`.
 All the Coordinates resolved will be next saved into an output file `generated/gavs.txt` and if the coordinate matches one of the keywords, the prefix `MATCHING : ` will be added.
-The list of the keywords is passed as an argument to the java application too and is defined as a comma separated values list.
+The list of the keywords is passed as an argument to the java application and is defined as a comma separated values list.

 Create first your `my-starters-list.txt` file containing the Maven coordinates of the Spring Boot starters or Boot projects to resolve using the following convention